Do a business energy audit

 No

-If you are leasing, work with the building owner to make the building more energy efficient.
+If you are leasing, work with the owner to make the building more energy efficient.

-Inform the owner about the Building Upgrade Finance mechanism that helps building owners access cost-effective loans to improve the energy, water and environmental efficiency of existing commercial buildings.
+Inform them about Building Upgrade Finance - access to cost-effective loans to improve the energy, water and environmental efficiency in commercial buildings.

 Metering and billing